 Weigh the final selection of tomatoes to ensure you have 10lbs.
 Otherwise, adjust the remaining ingredients accordingly to maintain the correct recipe ratio.

-2. Once the tomatoes are washed, cut the green tomatoes into a small bite-sized chunk.
+2. Once the tomatoes are washed, cut the green tomatoes into small bite-sized chunks.
 As my green tomatoes were a mix of cherry tomatoes and San Marzano tomatoes, I quartered the majority of them and cut the larger ones to match.
-A uniform size is important to ensure the even cooking of all vegetables.
+A uniform size is important to cook all vegetables evenly.

 Once the tomatoes are chopped, peel and slice the white onion.
 Cut the onion slices to be a little smaller than the tomato.